maubanel/UE5-Hello-World/floor-level/README.md

 ##### `Step 19.`\|`UE5HW`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-We can copy and paste using the windows shortcuts like <kbd>cntrl c</kbd> and </kbd>cntrl v</kbd>.
+We can copy and paste using the windows shortcuts like <kbd>cntrl c</kbd> and <kbd>cntrl v</kbd>.
 But they have a cool shortcut where you press <kbd>alt</kbd> while dragging on one of the translation widget arros when the object is selected in the outliner.

 Repeat this three times to create a large surface with 4 seamlessly tied together floor pieces.